DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

     title: A video about what Return to Teaching Advisers do
 inset_text:
   international-content:
-    text: If you qualified outside the UK, you must have English qualified teacher status (QTS) to get an adviser. <a href="/non-uk-teachers">Find out more about teaching in England as a non-UK citizen</a>.
+    text: If you qualified as a teacher outside the UK, you must have English qualified teacher status (QTS) to get an adviser. <a href="tel:08003892500">Call us on 0800 389 2500 to check if you're eligible</a>.
     color: grey
 ---